On the electrical double layer capacitance of the restricted primitive model: a link between the mesoscopic theory and the associative mean spherical approximation

 where screening parameter $\Gamma_{B}$ is calculated from the equation

 In (\ref{Gamma_B}), $\kappa$ is the inverse Debye screening length in $1/a$ units and $\alpha$ is the degree of dissociation which satisfies the MAL:

-where $\rho=\rho_++\rho_-$ is the dimensional density of ions and $K=K^{\gamma}K_0$ is the association constant.
-In the AMSA, there is a certain kind of arbitrariness in the definition of the ion pair and hence the association constant $K_0$.
-We choose $K_0$ in the form introduced by Ebeling \cite{Ebeling1968}.
+where $\rho=\rho_++\rho_-$ is the dimensionless density of ions.
+In (\ref{alpha}), $K=K_{\text{ass}}^{(0)}K^{\gamma}$ is the association constant where the thermodynamic association constant $K_{\text{ass}}^{(0)}$ is the infinite-dilute limit of $K$. $K^{\gamma}$ is the concentration-dependent part which is determined as the ratio of the activity coefficients of free ions to the activity coefficient of the ion pair.
+In the AMSA, there is a certain kind of arbitrariness in the definition of the ion pair and hence the thermodynamic association constant $K_{\text{ass}}^{(0)}$.
+We choose $K_{\text{ass}}^{(0)}$ in the form introduced by Ebeling \cite{Ebeling1968}.
 Ebeling's definition of the ion association constant together with the MSA contribution gives an exact second ionic virial coefficient.

 $K^{\gamma}$ is given by